mycelial/mycelial/docs/Tutorial.md

 `filename` as it will need to be referenced when setting up your pipeline specification in Mycelial.

-_MacOS users: The default SQLite that ships with MacOS does not have extensions enabled.
+_MacOS users_: The default SQLite that ships with MacOS does not have extensions enabled.
 One alternative is to install SQLite with Homebrew.
 Be sure to adjust your PATH if necessary to point to the SQLite version you installed with Homebrew.

 ```sh
 sqlite3